Theatrical jousting

 A variety of colorful characters, either villainous or heroic, give the audience (which is usually divided into sectors based upon the number of "knights") a particular person to root for or against.

 As the show must be repeated on a daily or weekly basis, all fights are carefully choreographed and rehearsed.

 Horses must be trained to withstand such peculiarities as the clatter of steel weaponry, the occurrence of a rider being knocked from the saddle, and the roar of large crowds.
-Special makeup and/or property effects are often incorporated into the performance to provide the illusion of violent death or shattering equipment.
+Special makeup and prop effects are often incorporated into the performance to provide the illusion of violent death or shattering equipment.